 3. Should I exchange money before leaving my home country?

-Usually no. Most pre-travel exchange options apply poor rates.
-The better approach is to withdraw local currency from an ATM at your destination using a low-fee or reimbursing debit card.
+Usually no pre-travel exchanges apply poor rates.
+Withdraw local currency from an ATM at your destination using a fee-reimbursing card like Charles Schwab or Wise.

 4. What makes ATM withdrawals expensive while traveling?